triggerslifestyleprevention

 Can stress directly cause a migraine?

 Yes.
-Stress is one of the most commonly reported migraine triggers, cited by up to 70% of people with migraine.
-It activates biological pathways—including cortisol release and trigeminal nerve sensitization—that can lower the brain's threshold for an attack.
+Stress is one of the most commonly reported migraine triggers.
+It activates biological pathways including cortisol release and trigeminal nerve sensitization that lower the brain's threshold for an attack.

 Why do migraines often hit after stress is over?